Visitors, Academics, IT Consultants, Programmers, Scientists, Engineers, Architects, Nurses, Athletes, Performers....

-Depending on the kind of work you are seeking or have experience in already, a number of options for temporary employment are listed below, including temporary skilled worker visas, investor visas, business visitor visas, & others.
-One of these visa categories may suit you well.
+Depending on the kind of work you are seeking or have experience in already, a broad array of options for temporary employment exist, including for skilled workers, investors , business, & others.

 A nonimmigrant visa allows a foreign national to enter the United States temporarily for a specific purpose.
 The purpose must be temporary.
 The foreign national must show nonimmigrant intent and agree to depart at the end of his/her authorized stay or extension.